tbensky/npct/README.md

 Any answer in the context of contact tracing will be careful to avoid any *medical advice*, as will we here.
 Contact tracers are not doctors and we're certainly not either.
 (We're also not epidemiologists, but did complete [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing)).

 Contact tracing is more about making an informed decision about what to do next, given you were near someone who is claiming to be sick and maybe contagious.
-You'll have to think some now.
+You'll have to do some thinking now.

 * You know what you were doing when the encounter came in.
 Were you shoulder-to-shoulder at a street party?
 Or moving quickly through a large warehouse store shopping?